Let the People Decide: Background

 Moye served as the director of the Tuskegee Airmen Oral History Project of the National Park Service (NPS).

 The book's title, "Let the People Decide," is a slogan that was used by the Student Nonviolent Coordinating Committee (SNCC) to organize people.

 For research, Moye consulted articles, scholarly books, and newspaper articles.
 The total number of secondary sources used is in the hundreds.
 Moye also used written primary sources, government documents, and several oral interviews to develop his book.
 The written primary sources originated from over thirty archival collections.
 There were a total of 25 oral interviews from both Blacks and Whites.
 On p.
 231 Moye argued that using interviews was important "to tell stories that would otherwise go undocumented" and "to flesh out the framework of events that are described in contemporary written documents".
 Moye stated on the same page that he did not solely rely on oral interviews because "I do not consider oral history research a substitute for archival research".

 Reception

-Tiyi Morris of Ohio State University at Newark wrote that the book is "an invaluable contribution to recent scholarship hthat enhances our understanding of "local movement centers" in the civil rights era."
+Tiyi Morris of Ohio State University at Newark wrote that the book is "an invaluable contribution to recent scholarship that enhances our understanding of "local movement centers" in the civil rights era".

 Monte Piliawsky of Wayne State University stated that the book and a suggested companion book, Life and Death in the Delta by Kim Lacy Rogers, both have "compelling collective memoirs of the trauma, suffering, resistance, and achievement of the civil rights movement in the darkest of venues, the Mississippi Delta."

 Jonathan Rosenberg of Hunter College concluded that the book was a "compelling analysis of how and why" the racial situation in Sunflower County changed.